Portugal: Insider guide to 5 places to see is written by Paloma Fjord.

 At sea, Lisbon is to be experienced from the river Tagus.
 Here you can get on a fantastic boat trip that sails along the city and out to the historic district of Belém.
 The beautiful light that Lisbon is always adorned with comes into its own when you experience the city's colorful buildings from the water 'side on a sunny day.

 From the top, Lisbon must be experienced from the many hilltops.
-It is said that Lisbon is built on seven hilltops.
+It is said that Lisbon is built on seven hilltops or high.
 Therefore, there are also many beautiful viewpoints where there is always life and from which you can, for example, enjoy the amazing sunset.

 Viewpoint is called 'miradouro' in Portuguese.
 I would recommend the viewpoints Miradouro Santa Catarina, Miradouro da Senhora do Monte and Miradouro Monte Agudo.